dbos-inc/dbos-transact-ts/README.md

-# DBOS TypeScript SDK
+# DBOS Transact

-DBOS is a **transactional serverless** SDK and platform that helps you develop and deploy database-backed TypeScript applications.
+DBOS Transact is a **transactional TypeScript framework** for developing database-backed applications with built-in once-and-only-once code execution.
-You develop your applications in TypeScript and PostgreSQL with this SDK, test them locally, then deploy them to DBOS Cloud in minutes.

-You want to build your next database-backed application with DBOS because:
+You want to build your next database-backed application with DBOS Transact because:

-- **It's simple**.
-Write your business logic using serverless functions, test them locally, and deploy them to [DBOS Cloud](https://docs.dbos.dev/getting-started/quickstart-cloud) in minutes.
-Store all your data in Postgres&#8212;we'll manage the connections and transactions for you.
 - **It's reliable by default**.
 If your workflows are interrupted for any reason, they [will always resume from where they left off](https://docs.dbos.dev/tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](https://docs.dbos.dev/tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](https://docs.dbos.dev/tutorials/idempotency-tutorial).
+- **It's simple**.
+Write your business logic with serverless functions and either [self-host them](https://docs.dbos.dev/tutorials/self-hosting.md) or [deploy them to DBOS cloud](https://docs.dbos.dev/getting-started/quickstart.md#deploying-to-dbos-cloud) in minutes.
+Store your data in Postgres&mdash;state management and transactionality are all handled for you.
 - **It makes debugging easy**.
-With our [time travel debugger](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.
+With our [time travel debugger](https://docs.dbos.dev/cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.

 ## Getting Started